 After treatment for bowel cancer, many people find that they need to adjust to changes to their digestion or bowel function.
 They may have issues with incontinence.

-Faecal incontinence – The movement of waste through the large bowel can become faster after surgery or radiotherapy.
+Faecal incontinence – The movement of waste through the large bowel can become faster after surgery or radiation therapy.
 This can mean you need to go to the toilet more urgently and more often.
 It may also result in a loss of control over bowel motions called faecal incontinence.

 If you have bladder or bowel changes, you may feel embarrassed, but there are ways to manage the symptoms.